This article details how to tag features in your mobile application, and how to troubleshoot feature tagging.

 How to update:

-- Select the page you where the feature is on.
+- Select the page where the feature is on, and click Manage Page.

 You can always see how the changes are affecting the feature rule before applying them: